 I have two types of toner that I use depending on the time of day.
 You know how much I love my Vitamin C serum.
 I use Vitamin C in the morning for bright, fresh skin.
 I’m currently using this brand and I love it.
 It’s a repeat buy for me, I love that it has hyaluronic acid and Vitamin E and it’s a large size of 2oz.
 I take this with me when I’m traveling as well.

-For night time, I use this retinol serum.
+For nighttime, I use this retinol serum.
 Retinol is anti-aging.
 It’s supposed to help with collagen production, skin cell turnover and help fight wrinkles.
 Retinol is new for me but so far so good!
-I also allow my 10yo to use this on her skin even though it’s marketed more for aging skin.
-I like the effects it’s having on her acne.

 If you’re using retinol, it’s recommended to follow that up with hyaluronic acid.
 You can buy a combination serum, like this one, or you can go for pure hyaluronic like this one.
 This combo pack is an excellent addition to your beauty kit if you’re just starting out.
 It’s also perfect for getting teens on a skincare regimen.

 My final step is to moisturize.
-Pure aloe vera gel is my favourite way to moisturize my face after all that.
+Pure aloe vera gel is my favorite way to moisturize my face after all that.
 Plus it’s a great multi-use product to have on hand.
-You can use it in your hair or on your skin especially for skin burn or bug bites.
+You can use it in your hair or on your skin, especially for skin burns or bug bites.
 And now we know it’s one of the best ingredients to use to create an effective DIY hand sanitizer.
 This is the brand I try to have on hand at all times.

-Start with these 6 products to prime and pamper yourself at home when giving yourself a facial or just to uplevel your face-washing game.
-You can add premium products as you go along or more steps, but this is the very basic always for flawless skin, no spa date required.
+Start with these products in your at home facial kit to prime and pamper yourself when doing a facial or just to uplevel your face-washing game.
+You can add premium products as you go along like I’ve done with my skincare for 40s routine, but this is the very basic always for flawless skin, no spa date required.

-If you travel as much as I do, even if it’s just for a night over at the boo’s, grab this uber-convenient clear toiletries bag to throw all your face supplies in so that you keep up your routine.
-I also have a set of these containers so I can take my favourite face wash and oils with me in travel-compliant sizes.
-No hotel face soap for me please!
+If you travel as much as I do, even if it’s just for a night over at the boo’s, grab this uber-convenient clear toiletries bag for all your face supplies so that you keep up your routine.
+It comes with all the TSA-approved containers you need.